How to Prepare & What to Wear to a College Interview

 Getting into a school is only the first step.
 You want to make sure your child targets the schools that are the most generous for their specific situation.

 Many Ivy League schools and other selective institutions don’t offer merit aid, so don’t overlook other options as well.
 Interested in finding out more about merit aid for college?
-Check out College Free Money Finder today!
+Check out our College Insights tool today.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT